theodi/ODI/charter/mission.md

 # Mission

 The Open Data Institute catalyses the evolution of open data culture to create economic, environmental, and social value.
-It will;

-1. unlock supply and demand, and communicate this value to address local and global issues.
+It helps unlock supply, generates demand, creates and disseminates knowledge to address local and global issues.

-1. convene, and collaborate with, world-class experts to incubate start-ups, train and mentor people, and nurture innovation.
-1. create and disseminate knowledge to help anyone to learn and engage with open data, and enable them to scale.
+It convenes world-class experts to collaborate, incubate, nurture and mentor new ideas, and promote innovation.
+It enables anyone to learn and engage with open data, and empowers its teams to help others through professional coaching and mentoring.